department-of-veterans-affairs/caseflow/MAC_INTEL.md

-# Apple Silicon Setup Instructions
+# Intel Mac Setup Instructions

 > [!NOTE]
 > All setup documentation has been consolidated on [this wiki page](https://github.com/department-of-veterans-affairs/caseflow/wiki/Intel-Mac-Caseflow-Setup-Instructions).